Qbeast-io/qbeast-spark/docs/Quickstart.md

 ## Deletes

-> WARNING: **Deletes are supported in Qbeast library as part of the Delta Lake Protocol**, but it can break the index structure.
+> WARNING: Data can be removed from a Qbeast table with Delta Lake API, but, as currently constructed, **it will leave the index in an inconsistent state.** See issue #[327](https://github.com/Qbeast-io/qbeast-spark/issues/327).
 We don't recommend to use it unless you are aware of the consequences.
 See issue #[327](https://github.com/Qbeast-io/qbeast-spark/issues/327)

-You can delete rows from a table using the `DeltaTable` API.
+You can delete rows from a table using the `DeltaTable` API; then **the table should only be read using `delta`**.

 ```scala
 import io.delta.tables._